 Q10.
 Since all the distillery is made to produce Ethanol from C Heavy molasses, can it be used to make ethanol from B Heavy?

 Ans: Yes.
-It can be done readily with spending anything on capex.
+It can be done readily without spending anything on capex.

 Q11.
 Since all the distillery is made to produce Ethanol from C Heavy molasses, can it be used to make ethanol from Sugarcane juice?